Campus Research Connections

 Facing a New Era of Cybersecurity

 As large scale data breaches become more commonplace, what can you do to assess and improve your protection against loss both at home and at work?
 Addressing this societal problem will require individuals to examine their expectations of personal privacy.
-Join us for a panel discussion of academic, government and industry leaders followed by a Q&A session and an opportunity for networking.
+This event featured a moderated multi-media program with Scott David and research areas of four Assistant Professors researching areas in cybersecurity and the Internet of Things.

 A Sense of Place: Our Rapidly Urbanizing Environment

-Join Warren Gold, with panelists Jennifer Atkinson, Caren Crandell and other longtime Bothell residents, to learn more about what it means to have a “sense of place” — both today and during the city’s early history.
+Warren Gold, with panelists Jennifer Atkinson, Caren Crandell and other longtime Bothell residents, discussed what it means to have a “sense of place” — both today and during the city’s early history.

 The Story of Our Water

-Join Robert Turner and community partners from the Sno-King Watershed Council and the City of Bothell to learn about the health of the waters in our local streams.
+Robert Turner and community partners from the Sno-King Watershed Council and the City of Bothell talked about the health of the waters in our local streams.